dominathan/minesweeper/readme.md

 Once you have clicked every square that is not a mine, you win!

 ### To do
-Add listener to see if game is over (all non-mines squares are clicked).
 Add timer.
 Add number of mines counter.
 Fix CSS overflow-x issue